 An Microsoft 365 Digital Workplace enables businesses to leverage commodity-based IT Services and enable customizations to enhance business value.
-The extensibility of Microsoft 365 enables individuals not just get work done, but collaborate with others and work together better.
+The extensibility of Microsoft 365 enables individuals not just get work done, but to collaborate with others and work together better.

 In this guide, we will give a brief historical review, identify some of the challenges, offer insights, and describe the benefits of Microsoft 365 Digital Workplaces.

 The audience for this guide is CIOs, CTOs, IT Pros, and Solution Architects.
-The information in this guide is technical and designed to inform technical buyers, decision makers, IT service managers, and solution architects.
+The information in this guide is technical and designed to inform technical buyers, decision-makers, IT service managers, and solution architects.

 - CIOs and CTOs: Learn how to support your business strategy and maximize return on investment with the combination of Microsoft 365 and Azure.

 - IT Pros: Learn how Microsoft 365 and Azure can enable and run business solutions in a cost-effective, supportable and customizable way with a single control surface.

 - Solution Architects: Learn how Microsoft 365 and Azure can enable the design and delivery of custom solutions that provide maximum business value.